Matt1479/TypeScript-Udemy/README.md

 <br>

-private methods/properties in base class are not accessible in sub class.
+private methods/properties of the base class are not accessible in the sub class.

 <br>